yuval-beiser/algo-trading/allcode.md

-Mingap (0.2),  //minimum gap between close and the low the day in pct Maxgap (0.12), //maximum gap between ema 20 and ema 200 in pct Maxgap1 (0.2), //maximum gap between close and ema 200 in pct Mingap (0.2),  //minimum gap between close and the low the day in pct SmallMinProfit (0.1), //minimum porfit fot start moving the trail stop in pct SmallTrail (0.01875),  //trail stop gap in pct AtrLength (14), //number of previous bars for ATR calculation
+Mingap (0.2),  //minimum gap between close and the low the day in pct Maxgap (0.12), //maximum gap between ema 20 and ema 200 in pct Maxgap1 (0.2), //maximum gap between close and ema 200 in pct SmallMinProfit (0.1), //minimum porfit fot start moving the trail stop in pct SmallTrail (0.01875),  //trail stop gap in pct AtrLength (14), //number of previous bars for ATR calculation